 PFRS requires that an impairment review be performed when certain impairment indicators are present.
 Determining the value of investment in an associate and investment properties which requires the determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets requires the Group to make estimates and assumptions that can materially affect its consolidated financial statements.
 Future events could cause the Group to conclude that this asset may not be recoverable.
 Any resulting impairment loss could have a material adverse impact on financial condition and results of operations of the Group.

-There was no provision for impairment losses on investment in an associate recognized in 2015, 2014 and 2013.
-The carrying values of the investment in an associate amounted to ₱2.57 million and ₱2.56 million as at June 30, 2015 and 2014, respectively (see Note 11).
+Provision for impairment losses on investment in an associate amounted to ₱0.61 million in 2016 (nil in 2015 and 2014).
+The carrying values of the investment in an associate amounted to ₱1.94 million and ₱2.57 million as at June 30, 2016 and 2015, respectively (see Note 11).